robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 dynamically based on execution results or otherwise.
 This allows, for example, interesting possibilities for model based testing.

-Unlike the pre-run modifier API, listener API is not build on top of Robot Framework's internal `visitor interface`_, but listeners can still use visitors if needed.
+Although the listener interface is not built on top of Robot Framework's internal `visitor interface`_ similarly as the pre-run modifier API, listeners can still use the visitors interface themselves.
 For example, the `SelectEveryXthTest` visitor used in `pre-run modifier`_ examples could be used like this:

 .. sourcecode:: python